pyodide/sphinx-js/README.rst

   If using TypeDoc, specify the path of ``tsconfig.json`` file

 ``ts_type_xref_formatter``
-  A function for formatting typescript type cross references.
-See the "Typescript: Cross references" section below.
+  A function for formatting TypeScript type cross references.
+See the "TypeScript: Cross references" section below.

 ``ts_type_bold``
-  Make all typescript types bold if ``true``.
+  Make all TypeScript types bold if ``true``.

 ``ts_sphinx_js_config``
-  A link to a typescript config file.
+  A link to a TypeScript config file.

 The ``ts_sphinx_js_config`` file
 ------------------------------

-This file should be a typescript module.
+This file should be a TypeScript module.
 It's executed in a context where it can import ``typedoc`` and ``sphinx_js``.
 These functions take TypeDoc IR objects as arguments.
 Since the TypeDoc IR is unstable, this config may often break when switching TypeDoc versions.
 However, these hooks are very powerful so using them